The English language dominance online: Translate your website?

 The Dominance of English Online

-English isn’t just another language on the internet—it’s the lingua franca.
+English usage online is significant, but it isn’t uniform.
+While English leads, Spanish and German each account for about 6.0% of known website content languages, while Japanese represents 5.0%, French 4.6%, and Portuguese 4.1%.
 Nearly half (48%) of EU internet users read or watch content in English, and 29% write in it.
 This trend spans across almost all EU countries, with some like Cyprus and Malta seeing up to 91% of their users engaging with English content.
 However, this dominance isn’t uniform.
 Countries like Germany, France, Poland, and Austria see lower English usage, hovering between 29% and 32%.

 Who Uses English Online?